bnbullock/Plotly/README.md

     - The "jumbotron" title was modified with a background image of a bacterial-like culture.
     - The coloring of the "panel" and "well" were modified and both outlined with dark blue.
     - The "body" color was adjusted to dark blue and the font set to Arial.
-  - The bar chart color was changed and each bar outlined with a marker color.
+  - The horizontal bar chart color was changed and each individual bar was outlined with a marker color.

 ------------------------------------------------------------------------------------------------------------